kicksent/kicksent.github.io/_posts/2019-09-19-LearningTouchTyping.md

+  ---
+layout: posts
-# How I learned to type properly after 15 years of habit
+title: How I learned to type properly after 15 years of habit

+---

+# Touch Typing

 For those of you who do not know.
 Earlier this year I decided to relearn how to type.
 For years I had lazily never learned how to type in a way which utilized all of my fingers.
-I began this journey a few weeks before new years.
-Here is what I did:
+I began this journey in 2019 a few weeks before the new year.
+Here is what I did to achieve my goal:

 **[Typing Club](https://www.typingclub.com/)**